Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Announce new features with pop-ups

-Yet another way to offer contextual help, popup banners are a great tool for introducing new features.
+Yet another way to offer contextual help, pop-up banners are a great tool for introducing new features.

-After taking the time to develop a feature, you can use popup banners to announce the feature.
-Tell them what to expect from the feature and, if possible, include a video demonstrating how the feature works.
+Tell them what to expect from the feature and, if possible, include rich content like a video demonstrating how the feature works.

-Showcase new features with in-app popups.
+Miro showcase their new features with in-app popups.

 This will ultimately catch users’ attention and provide additional value to their experience.